donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 private, max-age=600 Response can be cached by the clients browser only for up to 10 minutes (60 seconds x 10 minutes) no-store Response is not allowed to be cached and must be fetched in full on every request.

 According to HTTP Archive, amongst the top 300,000 sites (by Alexa rank), nearly half of all the downloaded responses can be cached by the browser, which is a huge savings for repeat pageviews and visits!
-Of course, that doesnt mean that your particular application will have 50% of resources that can be cached: some sites can cache 90%+ of their resources, while others may have a lot of private or time-sensitive data that cant be cached at all.
+Of course, that doesn't mean that your particular application will have 50% of resources that can be cached: some sites can cache 90%+ of their resources, while others may have a lot of private or time-sensitive data that cant be cached at all.

 Audit your pages to identify which resources can be cached and ensure that they are returning appropriate Cache-Control and ETag headers.